 Three ways an EmCee will impact your conference

 - Set the tone for the event.
 A professional master of ceremonies should bring energy and fun to the stage.
 They can help create the audience mood and help everyone become more engaged.
 When you hire an EmCee you get a vibe that the event has invested in the audience.

 - A fresh perspective.
 An MC who is not from your organization is not known to the audience, and thus their presence does not bring pre-conceived notions.
 While they may like the board member who is acting as host, they already have set opinions of that person.
 A new face brings with it a chance to learn and discover about someone new.

 - Keep the show moving along on time.
 A huge problem at events is keeping to the schedule.
 An experienced EmCee will work with the speakers, planners, etc.. and keep on schedule.

 Many groups, after enlisting the services of an outside master of ceremonies, wonder why they had not done this before.
 The MC becomes part of their planning committee.
 When you hire an EmCee you should look for someone who will get engaged in the months leading up to the event.
 A great EmCee will have amazing ideas on who should be the keynote speakers, and how to find them.
 The cost for an MC for three days is not as much as some think (It is not equal to three keynotes), and many EmCees will be engaged in all aspects of your conference, not just when they are on stage.
 The EmCee should see themselves as the host, and always be present with the participants.

 A professional EmCee brings a level of professionalism to a conference.
-If your organization has never used an Event MC for your conference or other large meeting, consider this a way to up the game and make the whole experience more engaging for all attendees.
+If your organization has never used an MC for your conference or other large meeting, consider this a way to up the game and make the whole experience more engaging for all attendees.
 Hire and emcee and change your meeting for the better.